LT-IntroToAI-SY2526/assignment2-per3-SphealYMK/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+I think it was weird and complicated, but in the end i got through it.

 2. Explain how you could use the match function for extracting information from a movie database.
+Find which movies are in which genres, if they are classics or not, and lengths of the movies.